themefisher/meghna-hugo/site/content/english/author/tigran-tiksn-torosyan.md

     link : "https://www.linkedin.com/in/tiksn"
 ---

+I am a Software Team Leader with over **12** years of experience in developing and maintaining web and mobile applications, backend APIs, and microservices.

+Skilled in leading teams of developers to successfully deliver complex software projects.
+I am not afraid of architectural or technical challenges.
+Excellent communication and interpersonal skills, with the ability to build strong relationships with team members and stakeholders.

-I have **12** years of experience in software development.
-I am proficient in *C#*, *.NET*, *Entity Framework \[Core\]*, *ASP.NET MVC \[Core\]*, *OOP/OOD*, *Software Design Patterns*, *TDD*, *Messaging (Kafka, RabbitMQ)*, *Microservice Architecture*, *Kubernetes*, *Docker*, *PowerShell \[Core\]*.
-I have experience in Mobile Development in *UWP* and *Xamarin*.
-Regarding my work habits, I am a focused, goal-oriented worker with a very analytical mind.
-Frequently, I start independent projects just for fun including my website, framework, apps, and various tools and small utilities.
-In these projects, I have used technologies that I am interested in but are not used in a corporate environment like *Microsoft Bot Framework*.
-I work very well with a team, I prefer it compared to working by myself as I love both giving and receiving advice to and from others.
+I have experience in mentoring team members to level up their skills.
+Proficient in various programming languages and technologies, primarily *C#*, *.NET*, *Entity Framework \[Core\]*, *ASP.NET MVC \[Core\]*, *OOP/OOD*, *Software Design Patterns*, *TDD*, *Messaging (Kafka, RabbitMQ)*, *Microservice Architecture*, *Kubernetes*, *Docker*, *PowerShell \[Core\]*, *CI/CD*, with a focus on creating efficient and scalable software solutions.

+Outside of work, I authored several non-commercial projects as technology PoC or automation tools.